samwillis/d2ts/packages/d2ts/src/d2ql/README.md

 3. Function calls in SELECT clauses (UPPER, JSON_EXTRACT, DATE)
 4. LEFT JOIN between employees and departments
 5. Complex WHERE conditions with AND/OR logic and function calls

+The GROUP BY example demonstrates:
+1. Grouping by department name to analyze employee data by department
+2. Multiple aggregate functions (AVG, SUM, COUNT, MAX, MIN) in a single query
+3. INNER JOIN to ensure only employees with valid departments are included
+4. WHERE clause to filter active employees before grouping
+5. HAVING clause to filter groups with at least 2 employees

 ## Query Schema